iamThang/Fruits-Recognition-Use-CNN/README.md

 # Fruits-Recognition-Use-CNN
-This is project that I'm research about Convolutional Neural Network
+This is project that I'm research about Convolutional Neural Network.